Ping-2o/ios-boundary-research/README.md

 Prior campaign history (v10–v175) is in `VERSIONS.md`.
 Per-front evidence is in analysis folder

 # ios-boundary-research
-iOS privileged-boundary research — VideoToolbox/AVE findings, DoS primitives, and negative results from iOS 26–27.
+iOS privileged-boundary research across system services, kernel-facing interfaces, and the iBoot boot chain — with reproducible harnesses, on-device validation, security findings, and negative results.